 Labuan Memorial, Malaysia.

-Dennis was born in October 1922 at Shipston-on-Stour England, the son of George and Elizabeth Lane.
+Dennis was born in October1922 at Shipton-on-Stowe, England, the son of George and Elizabeth Lane.
 He had two sisters and a brother.
 He recorded his age incorrectly for the AIF – he was two years younger and aged 19 when he enlisted.

-Dennis attended school at Trafalgar, before the family moved to Boulder.
+Dennis attended school at Trafalgar, when the family moved to Boulder.
 We know George Lane worked at Lake View Mine.
-After leaving school he worked at a plastering works in Kalgoorlie.
+After leaving school he worked for a plastering works in Kalgoorlie.

-His plaque at Kings Park Honour Avenue is placed alongside the plaque of his brother, Private Anthony Lane, who was killed in action in February 1942.
+His plaque at Kings Park Honour Avenue is placed alongside the plaque of his brother, Private Anthony Lane, who was killed in action in February 1942 on Timor.
+See below.

 In recognition of Lane brothers.